Aatmpm/my-project/README.md

 # my-project
-my ecommerce website
+My ECOMMERCE WEBSITE

-Tools that will be need to View and Modify this project (For Windows, MacOS and Linux) Atom Text Editor.
+Tools that will be need to View and Modify this project (For Windows, MacOS and Linux)

+1.Atom Text Editor.

-XAMPP - It is an easy to install Apache distribution containing MariaDB, PHP, and Perl.
+2.XAMPP - It is an easy to install Apache distribution containing MariaDB, PHP, and Perl.